openssl req

 -config filename

-this allows an alternative configuration file to be specified.
-Optional; for a description of the default value, see COMMAND SUMMARY.
+This allows an alternative configuration file to be specified.
+Optional; for a description of the default value, see COMMAND SUMMARY in openssl.

 -subj arg

-sets subject name for new request or supersedes the subject name when processing a request.
 The arg must be formatted as /type0=value0/type1=value1/type2=....
-Keyword characters may be escaped by \ (backslash), and whitespace is retained.
+Special characters may be escaped by \ (backslash), whitespace is retained.
 Empty values are permitted, but the corresponding type will not be included in the request.
+Giving a single / will lead to an empty sequence of RDNs (a NULL-DN).
+Multi-valued RDNs can be formed by placing a + character instead of a / between the AttributeValueAssertions (AVAs) that specify the members of the set.
+Example:

 -multivalue-rdn